#1 Bee Removal Service

 Seal any openings that are found, this will prevent a swarm from moving in and setting up a hive.

-If you have a free standing shed on your property make sure to inspect the base as well as the roof line of it.
+If you have a free-standing shed on your property make sure to inspect the base as well as the roof line of it.
 Bees love to set up hives under sheds, its stays cool and damp under there.

 If you have had trouble with bees in the past make sure to pay special attention to areas where bees have frequented.
-Bees will usually go back to the previous location of infestation due to the pheremones left behind by the previous colony.
+Bees will usually go back to the previous location of infestation due to the pheromones left behind by the previous colony.